Learning How To Laugh At Yourself

 Adopt a pet.
 It’s okay to smile when you find yourself waiting for your cat to finish drinking from the bathroom faucet before you brush your teeth.
 It’s amazing how animals don’t need any books or classes on how to train humans.

 Decorate your cubicle.
 Add a little personality to your work space.
-Bring in some or black velvet paintings.
+Bring in some wind-up toys or black velvet paintings.

 Dress creatively.
 Your wardrobe can be whimsical too.
 You’ll be the only one who knows you’re wearing underwear with funny slogans under your business suit.